Michael has always been interested in world events and issues—and is a strong advocate of non-partisan grace-filled discourse.

 In addition, he’s an on-air radio programmer at WYCE 88.1 FM (Saturdays from 8-10 a.m.) where he presents folk, blues, jazz, rock and a lot of WORLD music.

-With a background in higher education, Erica has taught at various institutions around West Michigan.
+With a background in higher education, Erica taught at various institutions in West Michigan.
 She earned her Ph.
-D in American Culture Studies from Bowling Green University
+D. in American Culture Studies from Bowling Green University and is certified in the Cultural Intelligence (CQ) curriculum—which gives those who participate a better understanding of and skills in cross-cultural communication.

-She chairs an excellent planning committee of local educators to make the Council's "Great Decisions" program each winter/spring a meaningful global-education experience, one that receives kudos from the national World Affairs Council organization.
+She chairs an excellent planning committee of local educators to make the Council's "Great Decisions" program each February and March a meaningful global-education experience, one that has received kudos from the national World Affairs Councils of America organization.

 Dixie has had the time of her life building one of the nation's most successful Councils over the last 20 years.